Understanding Kenya’s 3% SEP & 16% VAT

 How to Stay Compliant

-Register for VAT regardless of how much you earn.
+Register for VAT and SEP regardless of how much you earn from Kenya.

 File both SEP and VAT returns by the 20th of each month.